kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 and the model forecast in the three-week window immediately folllowing the training data cut-off.

-# Model 1: Daily new hospital admission counts (reproduction number change-point model)
+# Sub-model 1: Daily new hospital admission counts (reproduction number change-point model)

-The main inference target of Model 1 is
+The main inference target of Sub-model 1 is
 (observed) COVID-19 daily new hospital admission counts.
-Model 1 stipulates probabilistic assumptions on how (observed) daily new admission counts are related to (unobserved) daily new infection counts (via a **random delay**) and (unobserved) time-varying reproduction number,
+Sub-model 1 stipulates probabilistic assumptions on how (observed) daily new admission counts are related to (unobserved) daily new infection counts (via a **random delay**) and (unobserved) time-varying reproduction number,